 Here’s what usually happens… they get all excited, they set up an email capture, start collecting emails, start sending out regular emails and then next thing you know it becomes a chore and the content starts to become less frequent or completely stops.

-If you’re going start collecting names and emails, you’ve got to actually use that list!
+If you’re going to start collecting names and emails, you’ve got to actually use that list!
 Look at what Spivis has done, they’ve automated the process on behalf of the business owner.
 They pre-schedule offers based on a variety of “rules” such as visit frequency, time away, etc.

 The key here is SELF-AWARENESS.
-You need to know yourself, know who you are, your habits, your routines, your follow through… If you know you’re not going to be able to keep up with sending regular campaigns, then you must automate the process.
+You need to know yourself, know who you are, your habits, your routines, your follow-through… If you know you’re not going to be able to keep up with sending regular campaigns, then you must automate the process.
 If you know you don’t have the time or ability, automate it.
 If you’ve got a list sitting there untouched, automate it!
 Heck, just automate it already!

 One last thing… If you’re writing a newsletter, and plan on getting any form of return out of it, you must do it properly.
 Most newsletters are nothing more than a self-touting piece of promotion that rarely gets read.
 Your emails should be engaging, interactive and value-driven.
 Your readers need to get something out of it.

-In conclusion, I believe it’s vital to your long-term success that you DO capture information, from traffic to your website to traffic to your store, but you must focus on generating that traffic, offering them something they actually want, and automating the process or putting systems in place to make sure that list actually gets used properly.
+In conclusion, I believe it’s vital to your long-term success that you DO capture information, from traffic to your website and traffic to your store, but you must focus on generating that traffic, offering them something they actually want, and automating the process or putting systems in place to make sure that list actually gets used properly.

 To your success,